 Why: As a result of the eruption of Mount Pinatubo back in the days, Anawangin Cove in Zambales, had a massive makeover.
-Volcanic ashes coming from the volcano turned the sands into gray and agoho trees which are often mistaken as pine trees were mushroomed along its coast.
+Volcanic ashes coming from the volcano turned the sands into gray and agoho trees which are often mistaken as pine trees have mushroomed along its coast.
 On here you will be able to hike a hill nearby for an uninterrupted view of the cobalt sea and neighboring cove.
 Similar to Nagsasa Cove and Capones Island, one can get to Anawangin Cove by paying 1,500 pesos or 600 pesos per head at a chartering boat from Pundaquit Beach.
-Other boatmen includes a side trip to the mentioned places for the same fee.
+Other boatmen include a side trip to the mentioned places for the same fee.

 Related Article: How to get to Anawangin Cove from Manila

 Where: Burgos, Pangasinan